Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Discussion

+The analysis was run on a 2021 14-inch MacBook Pro with an Apple M1 Pro processor in MATLAB version 25.1 (R2025a) \cite{bib:MATLAB} at double precision.
+A summary of the computational performance and number of iterations for each harmonic stage is included in Table \ref{tab:runtime_iterations}.
+The sample analysis takes significantly longer than the reference analysis due to the implementation detail mentioned in Section \ref{sec:methods_multi_harmonic_model}.
+When the reference phase is included in the basis matrix of Equation \ref{eq:multi_harmonic_basis_matrix} for the purposes of avoiding phase wraparound artifacts in the differential-phase image, the matrix inversion in Equation \ref{eq:multi_harmonic_linear_regression_operator} becomes pixel-specific, greatly impacting computational performance.
+Significant performance improvements could be made if we set $\lambda_{\Delta \phi} = 0$ and did not include the phase wraparound correction.
+However, we opted to include the differential-phase image in the regularization for the sake of completeness and clarity.

-The methods presented reduced or completely eliminated the image artifacts in all three images for multiple samples and multiple interferometers, highlighting the robustness of the image recovery algorithm.
+The methods presented significantly reduced or completely eliminated the image artifacts in all three images for multiple samples and multiple interferometers, highlighting the robustness of the image recovery algorithm.
 The methods even worked when there was extreme curvature of the fringes in the Talbot-Lau Interferometer, resulting from misalignment of the curved gratings.
+Additionally, our method works by analyzing the TV of the entire image, not just a subregion.
 While the previous literature has also focused on dose fluctuations, our setup used a microfocus X-ray source with long exposures, so this was not necessary in our analysis.
 However, it would be relatively straightforward to implement such a correction.
+Previous literature has also focused on the application of CNN-based approaches, which can be highly effective, but they typically require hundreds to thousands of Moiré-artifact–free training images, which often necessitate carefully controlled and expensive experimental setups.
+Our method instead reduces artifacts using a physics-based framework.
+At a minimum, this approach can generate Moiré-reduced datasets from standard interferometric acquisitions, which could in turn be used to support training of learning-based models.

+The robust artifact removal represents a significant step not only for visualizing but also for quantitatively characterizing diseases of the lungs (including emphysema, fibrosis, and cancer), as well as potentially other applications such as osteoporosis, breast cancer imaging, quantitative imaging of the porosity in different objects, and quality assessment of additive manufacturing.
 With the introduction of a multi-harmonic analysis, there is the potential to isolate higher harmonic dark-field images and analyze them separately from the first harmonic image.
-This analysis may prove useful for simultaneous imaging of multiple autocorrelation lengths, so long as the visibility of each harmonic is high enough.
+While this analysis is not possible in our case due to the strength and signal-to-noise ratio of each harmonic, this may prove useful for simultaneous imaging of multiple autocorrelation lengths, so long as the visibility of each harmonic is high enough.